sirmichal/Threads-app-reviews/README.md

 ORDER BY
     month, day
 ```
-Answer: Observation which we can make is that over the time the number of reviews and rating has been in descending trend.
+Answer: Observation which we can make is that over the time the number of reviews and rating has been in decreasing trend.
 ## 🔢:Number of reviews from the range of 2 and 4.
 We would like to see the number of ratings from the range of 2 and 4 and additionaly compare it to number of other ratings.
 To see such information we need to use the below query.
 ```SQL